Difficult Communication Situations

-Effective communication is a complex process in which many factors are involved - our emotions, needs, physical condition, communication barriers, environment distractions, etc. The goal of effective managerial communication is not to manipulate the communication partner and fulfill only the manager's needs but rather it is about finding a win-win solution that is mutually acceptable.
+Effective communication is a complex process in which many factors are involved - our emotions, needs, physical condition, communication barriers, environmental distractions, etc. The goal of effective managerial communication is not to manipulate the communication partner and fulfill only the manager's needs but rather it is about finding a win-win solution that is mutually acceptable.

-In communication, we can choose different styles - passive, aggressive, assertive or manipulative style.
+In communication, we can choose different styles - passive, aggressive, assertive, or manipulative style.
 Assertive style is generally recommended for effective communication - it leads to meeting the needs of both communication partners.
 All four styles are described below.

 „You are more valuable than I am.“

 Passive behavior is characterized by defenselessness to the demands of others.
 A passive person lacks self-confidence and gives way to others.
 Though he has no reason, he tends to apologize.
-Conflict situations are unpleasant to him and tries to avoid them.
+Conflict situations are unpleasant to him and try to avoid them.
 He feels that others are using him, but he has trouble defending himself.
 With a manager, passive behavior is problematic because it leads to the failure to resolve disputes or various communication situations.

 „I am more valuable than you.“

 An aggressive manager can clearly define his goals and enforce his needs regardless of the others´ needs.
 He doesn't care if he hurts his communication partner.
 He believes that he is right and does not like listening to others.
-His communication tools are: blaming, judging, moralizing, sarcasm etc. He has difficulties admitting a mistake.
+His communication tools are: blaming, judging, moralizing, sarcasm, etc. He has difficulties admitting a mistake.
 The aggressive behavior of a manager leads to interpersonal conflicts, frustration, isolation and tension.
 Subsequently, team members may try to avoid communicating with the manager and solve their problems themselves without informing the aggressive manager because they fear his reaction.

 „Our value is the same.“